GibbonEdu/docs/README.md

 # Local Installation

+These instructions are for installing the documentation Git repo locally on your computer.
+For instructions related to installing Gibbon, please visit the [Installing Gibbon](https://docs.gibbonedu.org/administrators/getting-started/installing-gibbon/) instructions in the docs.

 These installation steps were followed on a CentOS 7 laptop although the steps will be similar for other OSs.

 ```